A Generalized Brownian Motion Model for Turbulent Relative Particle Dispersion

 {\bf Acknowledgments}\\

 Much of this work was carried out during the course of a visiting research appointment at the Eindhoven University of Technology and I would like to thank The Netherlands Organization for Scientific Research (NWO) for the financial support.
 I am thankful to Professor Gert Jan van Heijst for his hospitality as well as discussions.
 Part of the work was carried out during my visiting research appointment at the International Centre for Theoretical Sciences, Bengaluru, India.
 I am thankful to Professor Spenta Wadia for his hospitality.
 I am thankful to Professor Katepalli Sreenivasan for his constant encouragement and helpful remarks.
-I am also thankful to Professor Predhiman Kaw for his perceptive remarks.
+I am also thankful to Professors Grisha Falkovich and Predhiman Kaw for their valuable remarks.